My research project is called: The Judge and the Historian.

-I am currently finishing a book for Cambridge University Press as a visiting postdoctoral researcher at Harvard University.
+I am currently finishing a book for Cambridge University Press.
 The book is on forensic history: the use of history and historians in US litigation.

 My research continues the work I did as a Ph.D. fellow of the Scientific Research Foundation - Flanders (FWO), promotor prof. dr. Berber Bevernage, co-promotor prof. dr. dr. Alain Wijffels, second-promotor prof. dr. Antoon De Baets.